 Very few doctors today are specialised in FUE.
 Plastic surgeon Dr. Anastasios Vekris can count himself among the most acknowledged experts, with experience of thousands of hair transplant surgeries in Greece and abroad.
 Dr. Anastasios Vekris has trained many Greek and foreign physicians and has established many hair restoration clinics in Greece, in Europe and in the Middle East.

-At Advanced Hair Clinics, Dr. Anastasios Vekris after years of experience and research has developed the scalp restoration technique One Step Implantation or Advanced FUE, by which the grafts are implanted directly in the affected area under the right angle, without creating holes or causing traumas to the skin.
+At Advanced Hair Clinics, Dr. Anastasios Vekris after years of experience and research has developed the hair restoration technique One Step Implantation or Advanced FUE, by which the grafts are implanted directly in the affected area under the right angle, without creating holes or causing traumas to the skin.

 Many doctors perform hair transplantations, but only few achieve absolute success and natural results.
 The qualifications and experience of the plastic surgeon are the key factor to success.
 Cautious supervision of a detailed intraoperative and postoperative protocol is an essential factor for the successful completion of a hair transplant session.
 In the hands of an experienced transplantation team, the FUE method can offer results that exceed 95-98% after 12 months.
 There are cases in which the final growth even exceeds 100%, thanks to the fact that during the implantation of the hair follicles with the One-Step Implantation technique (Direct FUE), there is no handling of the hair follicles.
 As a result, follicles are transplanted that contain partially transected hairs.
-Research has shown that even partially transected hairs can develop at a rate ranging from 30-70%, depending on their length, due to the fact that they contain stem cells which may lead to the development of new hairs, thereby further enhancing the final result.
+Research has shown that even partially transected hairs can develop at a rate ranging from 30-70%, depending on their length, due to the fact that they contain cells which may lead to the development of new hairs, thereby further enhancing the final result.

 Given that androgenetic alopecia is a gradually progressing condition that is largely associated with the action of androgens in the body, the hair loss and thinning will accompany the patient throughout his entire life after puberty.
 Especially between the ages of 20 and 40, the phenomenon of hair loss is quite intense.
 If the first hair transplant session is performed at a young age, it is almost certain that the patient will need a second surgery in the future because of the continued hair loss.
-Therefore he should be informed accordingly.
+Therefore, he should be informed accordingly.

 A key factor in the success of hair transplantation and the quality of the final result, is the extent of the problem and the degree of thinning.
 Localised alopecia in the forehead or crown can be treated satisfactorily even in one meeting, with excellent density.
 On the other hand, cases of extensive baldness of Norwood level V-VII usually take 2-3 sessions in order to achieve good coverage, provided that there is a sufficiently rich donor site.
 In some cases, an insufficient donor site in combination with a large extent of baldness may lead to the forced choice to either cover only a specific area (e.g. the forehead), or to perform a more sparse implantation over the whole bald area, which leads to poorer aesthetic results.